How to find a trusted gas safe engineer

 You want someone local.
 Someone who can get out to you quickly.
 Someone professional.
 Someone affordable.
 It can’t be asking for too much, can it?

 We’re here to help you discover how to find a trusted gas engineer in your area.
-Read on for some key tips on finding a trustworthy and qualified tradesperson, as well as some warning signs for how to spot a rogue trader.
+Though of course, you can just come to us for help, all our engineers are gas safe registered.
+Our tips will help you figure out how to find a gas safe engineer, as well as some warning signs for how to spot a rogue trader.

 If you know the individual engineer’s details, then you can check whether they’re qualified to complete the work before they even arrive.
 Find out by getting in touch with the folks at the Gas Safe Register.
 They have an online tool you can use called 'check an engineer', or you can call them on 0800 408 5500.
-You’ll need to know their unique 7-digit licence number (which is on their ID card).
+You’ll need to know the engineer’s unique 7-digit licence number (which is on their ID card).
 Engineers are issued with a new ID card annually, and each new card will have a different licence number.

 If you don’t have the details of your engineer before they arrive, don’t worry.
 All Gas Safe engineers – including British Gas engineers – will carry their Gas Safe ID card.
 Don’t be afraid to ask to see it when they arrive at your home.

 You’ve found a gas safe engineer, but are they qualified for your job?

 Check your engineer’s Gas Safe ID card.
 You’ll see their photo, an expiry date and on the back of it, a list of jobs they’re qualified to complete.
 It’s important to make sure they’re qualified to do the job you’ve got them in for.
 On this list you’ll see jobs and appliances such as gas boiler, cooker and water heater to name a few.